 - Personalized nutrition treatment plan

-The first visit with the registered dietitian will take approximately one hour.
-After the first session, the RD will schedule follow-up appointments to check on your progress and see if changes are needed in your nutrition goals and treatment plan.
+The first visit with the registered dietitian nutritionist will take approximately one hour.
+After the first session, the RDN will schedule follow-up appointments to check on your progress and see if changes are needed in your nutrition goals and treatment plan.

 Ask your doctor if a referral for medical nutrition therapy provided by a registered dietitian is right for you.
-With a physician's referral, you can make an appointment to see the RD at your local hospital outpatient department, physician clinic, or at an RD's practice near your home.
+With a physician's referral, you can make an appointment to see the RDN at your local hospital outpatient department, physician clinic, or at an RDN's practice near your home.

 Reviewed November 2012